shunfan/sunset-detector/README.md

 # Sunset Detector

-A image detector that predicts if an image contains a sunset scene using SVM and CNN Edit
+An image detector that predicts if an image contains a sunset scene using SVM and CNN Edit

 ## Final Report